 If a Year II student’s cumulative average is below 2.0 at the end of the fall semester, the student will again be required, with his or her parents, to attend a meeting with a representative of Bard High School Early College to discuss the student’s difficulties and the type of degree which the student can realistically expect to receive at the end of the spring semester.
 Students are expected to graduate from the early college program in four semesters.

 High school students who fail a class (receive a grade of F) during the school year must retake that class.
 In such a case, both the failing grade and the new grade will be recorded on the student’s high school transcript.
 Occasionally, when only a few elements of the course requirements were not met, the student can work with the teacher, guidance counselor, and administration to complete the requirements while enrolled in a Credit Recovery Course in the semester following the failure.
 The original grade and the Credit Recovery grade both appear on the DOE transcript.

-Year 1 and Year 2 students may transfer in up to 6 college credits to be applied toward the 60 credits the Associate in Arts Degree.
-Students who elect to take courses at other colleges who do not need them for the A.A. should simply wait and apply to transfer them to their four year college after leaving Bard.
-Students should request approval from the academic dean for the specific courses proposed before taking college courses at another institution, and are responsible for providing documentation (official transcript and syllabus) after satisfactory completion of the course.
+Year 1 and Year 2 students may transfer in up to 6 college credits to be applied toward the 60 credits of the Associate in Arts Degree.
+Students who elect to take courses at other colleges who do not need them for the A.A. should simply wait and apply to transfer them to their four-year college after leaving Bard.
+Students should request approval from the academic dean for the specific courses proposed before taking college courses at another institution and are responsible for providing documentation (official transcript and syllabus) after satisfactory completion of the course.